MicrosoftDocs/learn/learn-pr/azure/teach-ai-with-project-bonsai/includes/4-exercise-setup-account.md

 ## Sign into Bonsai

 1. Open the [Bonsai UI](https://preview.bons.ai/).
-You are automatically directed to sign in to your Microsoft account.
+You're automatically directed to sign in to your Microsoft account.
 Click on "Sign in or Sign up."

 2. Then, sign in to your account or click "Create one!" if you need to create an account.